dswisher/cardgame/README.md

 2) `flask run`

 To update requirements, edit the `requirements-to-freeze.txt` file by hand, then do:
-`pip freeze -r requirements-to-freeze.txt > requiments.txt`
+`pip freeze -r requirements-to-freeze.txt > requirements.txt`

 To upgrade requirements, do: `pip install -r requirements-to-freeze.txt --upgrade`